BDF-manual-maintenance/BDF-manual-en/source/guide/Gaussian-Basis-Sets.rst

 .. attention::

-  1. most modern Gaussian basis groups are optimized under spherical basis functions, except for the older basis groups such as Pople type.
+  1. most modern Gaussian basis sets are optimized under spherical basis functions, except for the older basis sets such as Pople type.
   2. Cartesian basis functions have no advantage in terms of accuracy or efficiency, especially for all-electron relativity calculations, which also lead to numerical instability, so spherical basis functions are always used in BDF calculations.
   3. Cartesian and spherical basis functions lead to different results.
-If the results of BDF calculations are repeated with other quantum chemistry programs, it is necessary to check whether the spherical basis functions are used, in addition to ensuring that the structure, method, and basis group are the same.
+If the results of BDF calculations are repeated with other quantum chemistry programs, it is necessary to check whether the spherical basis functions are used, in addition to ensuring that the structure, method, and basis set are the same.
 In the literature, data sets of optimized GTO basis functions for various atoms in different situations have been created and given different names to be called by quantum chemistry programs.
 These named GTO basis function data sets are called **Gaussian Basis Sets**。 the Gaussian Basis Sets built into the BDF are mainly from the following Basis Set Repository websites, and the original literature on the various Basis Sets can be found at the corresponding websites.

-* Basis Set Exchange :cite:`bse2019` ：All-electron basisets, scalar ECP basisets, can be exported in BDF format（note: ECP basisets have to be manually repositioned for ECP data）。 https://www.basissetexchange.org/
+* Basis Set Exchange :cite:`bse2019` ：All-electron basis sets, scalar ECP basis sets, can be exported in BDF format（note: ECP basisets have to be manually repositioned for ECP data）。 https://www.basissetexchange.org/
 * Stuttgart/Cologne pseudopotential basis set library: mainly SOECP basis sets, and a few early scalar ECP basis sets. http://www.tc.uni-koeln.de/PP/clickpse.en.html
 * Turbomole basis set library:all-electron basis set, scalar ECP basis set, SOECP basis set. http://www.cosmologic-services.de/basis-sets/basissets.php
-* Dyall Relativistic Basis Group: All-electron relativistic basis group. http://dirac.chem.sdu.dk/basisarchives/dyall/index.html
+* Dyall Relativistic Basis Set: All-electron relativistic basis set. http://dirac.chem.sdu.dk/basisarchives/dyall/index.html
 * Sapporo basis set library: all-electron basis sets. http://sapporo.center.ims.ac.jp/sapporo/
-* Clarkson University ECP basis group library: SOECP basis group. https://people.clarkson.edu/~pchristi/reps.html
+* Clarkson University ECP basis set library: SOECP basis set. https://people.clarkson.edu/~pchristi/reps.html
-* ccECP Basis Group Library: Scalar ECP Basis Groups. https://pseudopotentiallibrary.org/
+* ccECP Basis Set Library: Scalar ECP Basis Sets. https://pseudopotentiallibrary.org/

 In addition, there are individual elements with built-in motifs from the original literature.

 * All-electron basis set Dirac-RPF-4Z and Dirac-aug-RPF-4Z, including s-、p-region elements :cite:`dasilva2014`，d-region elements :cite:`dasilva2014a`，f-region elements :cite:`dasilva2017`
-* Pseudopotential basis group Pitzer-AVDZ-PP、Pitzer-VDZ-PP、Pitzer-VTZ-PP :cite:`pitzer2000`
+* Pseudopotential basis set Pitzer-AVDZ-PP、Pitzer-VDZ-PP、Pitzer-VTZ-PP :cite:`pitzer2000`
-* Ce - Lu :cite:`ermler1994`, Fr - Pu :cite:`ermler1991`, Am - Og :cite:`ermler1997,ermler1999` in the pseudopotential basis group CRENBL（Note: the Am - Og basis group on the Basis Set Exchange is wrong!）
+* Ce - Lu :cite:`ermler1994`, Fr - Pu :cite:`ermler1991`, Am - Og :cite:`ermler1997,ermler1999` in the pseudopotential basis set CRENBL（Note: the Am - Og basis set on the Basis Set Exchange is wrong!）
-* Am - Og :cite:`ermler1997,ermler1999` in the pseudopotential basis group CRENBS（Note: the Am - Og basis set on Basis Set Exchange is wrong!）
+* Am - Og :cite:`ermler1997,ermler1999` in the pseudopotential basis set CRENBS（Note: the Am - Og basis set on Basis Set Exchange is wrong!）
-* Ac, Th, Pa :cite:`dolg2014` ，U :cite:`dolg2009` in the pseudopotential basis group Stuttgart-ECPMDFSO-QZVP
+* Ac, Th, Pa :cite:`dolg2014` ，U :cite:`dolg2009` in the pseudopotential basis set Stuttgart-ECPMDFSO-QZVP

 BDF users can use either the standard basis sets from the BDF basis set library or custom basis sets.

 .. _all-e-bas:

-All-electron basis groups
+All-electron basis sets
 ------------------------------------------------

-All-electron basis groups are divided into two categories: non-shrinking basis groups and shrinking basis groups.
-The former can be used for both non-relativistic and relativistic calculations, but mainly for relativistic calculations, while the latter is divided into non-relativistic shrinkage basis groups and relativistic shrinkage basis groups.
+All-electron basis sets are divided into two categories: non-shrinking basis sets and shrinking basis sets.
+The former can be used for both non-relativistic and relativistic calculations, but mainly for relativistic calculations, while the latter is divided into non-relativistic shrinkage basis sets and relativistic shrinkage basis sets.

-All-electron relativistic calculations use Hamiltonians such as DKH, ZORA, X2C, etc. that take relativistic effects into account（see :ref:`Relativistic effects <relativity>` ）， when it is necessary to use shrinkage basis groups optimized specifically for relativistic calculations, such as the cc-pVnZ-DK series, SARC, ANO-RCC, etc.
+All-electron relativistic calculations use Hamiltonians such as DKH, ZORA, X2C, etc. that take relativistic effects into account（see :ref:`Relativistic effects <relativity>` ）， when it is necessary to use shrinkage basis sets optimized specifically for relativistic calculations, such as the cc-pVnZ-DK series, SARC, ANO-RCC, etc.
 Most relativistic shrinkage basis sets treat the nucleus as a point charge, but some do take into account the nucleus distribution size effect when doing the shrinkage, which has the most pronounced effect on the shrinkage factor of the *s* and *p* asis functions.
 Accordingly, a finite nucleus model must also be used in the calculation of molecular integrals. :ref:`finite nucleus model <finite-nuclear>` 。